-UC Berkeley Study Abroad courses, which includes UCEAP, Berkeley Summer Abroad, and Berkeley Global Internships, are fantastic experiences for undergrads.
-Some basics on this type of credit:
+This page refers to transfer credit from UC Berkeley Study Abroad courses, which includes UCEAP, Berkeley Summer Abroad, and Berkeley Global Internships programs.

 Assessing UC Berkeley Study Abroad Credit